NYPTI/Drag-Drop/Readme.md

 ## Overview

-NYPTI Outlook Drag Drop is an add-in for Outlook 2013 and 2016 that allows you to drag and drop Outlook items (messages, attachments, contacts, tasks, appointments, meetings, etc) to applications that allow physical files to be dropped, such as web browsers.
+NYPTI Outlook Drag Drop is an add-in for Outlook 2013, 2016, and 365 that allows dragging and dropping Outlook items (messages, attachments, contacts, tasks, appointments, meetings, etc) to applications that allow physical (saved-on-computer) files to be dropped, such as web browsers.
+Dragging an Outlook item (e.g. attachment) to a browser will temporarily save the file on the computer and remove it once the file has been uploaded.

 ## How Does it Work?